Lakssh/StarterAutomationFramework/README.md

 # Starter Automation Framework

-    This is the basic test automation framework built for technical assessment Hybrid framework built using different component - Selenium with Java Binding ,TestNG ,Cucumber surfaced by Page Object Model, Singleton and factory design pattern with extent report driven by 3 Layered Architecture
+    This is the basic test automation framework built for technical assessment.
+    Hybrid framework built using different component - Selenium with Java Binding ,TestNG ,Cucumber surfaced by Page Object Model, Singleton and factory design pattern with extent report driven by 3 Layered Architecture